 Appreciate the abundance of natural beauty.

-Center for Innovative Clinical Practice
+Centers for Innovative Clinical Practice

 ADL Simulation Lab

-Watch students in our occupational therapy programs use assistive devices tailored to each scenario as they work with mock patients on daily living skills, such as getting in and out of a bathtub and brushing their teeth.
+Watch health science students in our occupational therapy programs use assistive devices tailored to each scenario as they work with mock patients on daily living skills, such as getting in and out of a bathtub and brushing their teeth.